-3.4 The sustainability of price convergence
+3.4.
+The sustainability of price convergence

-The process of inflation convergence which has been evident in the Community for more than a decade results in large part from fundamental changes in the attitude of all economic actors towards inflation.
+The process of inflation convergence which has been evident i the Community for more than a decade results in large part from fundamental changes in the attitude of all economic actors to wards inflation.

-The most important structural change has undoubtedly been the determined implementation of monetary policies targeted at price stability.
-Several Member States have adopted explicit inflation targets, or indirect objectives (like a money growth target or an exchange rate target), and accordingly they have conducted their monetary policies credibly.
+The most important structural change has undoubtedly been the determined implementation of monetary policies targeted at prices stability.
+Several Member States have adopted explicit inflatic targets, or indirect objectives (like a money growth target or a exchange rate target), and accordingly they have conducted the monetary policies credibly.

-Institutional changes such as the prohibition of central bank financing of budget deficits and the prohibition of privileged access of the public sector to financial institutions (which entered into force with the start of Stage Two) as well as the granting of independence to central banks (as required by the Treaty by the end of Stage Two, see Chapter 2) have helped to strengthen the effectiveness and credibility of a stability-oriented monetary policy in the Member States.
+Institutional changes such as the prohibition of central bank f nancing of budget deficits and the prohibition of privileged acce of the public sector to financial institutions (which entered int force with the start of Stage Two) as well as the granting of inde pendence to central banks (as required by the Treaty by the end Stage Two, see Chapter 2) have helped to strengthen the effectiveness and credibility of a stability--oriented monetary policy the Member States.

-Besides its direct effect on inflation, monetary policy also exerts a curbing impact on price increases through its influence on economic agents' behaviour.
-By remaining firm on an anti-inflation policy, monetary authorities raise the credibility of price stability objectives and strongly contribute to reduce inflation expectations.
-Nominal wage moderation has been progressively achieved over the past ten years (see section 7.4.1).
-This trend suggests that the Social Partners have increasingly internalised the price-stability objective in their wage settlements.
+Besides its direct effect on inflation, monetary policy also exerts curbing impact on price increases through its influence on eco nomic agents' behaviour.
+By remaining firm on an anti-inflatic policy, monetary authorities raise the credibility of price stabilit objectives and strongly contribute to reduce inflation expectations.
+Nominal wage moderation has been progressively achieve over the past ten years (see section 7.4.1).
+This trend suggests th the Social Partners have increasingly internalised the price-stability objective in their wage settlements.

-But other key structural factors have contributed importantly to the low inflation environment currently prevailing in the Community.
-The completion of the single market has exerted - and will continue to do so - downward pressure on price inflation at the firm and sectoral level mainly through two channels.
-Firstly, the removal of national trade barriers has increased competition in many markets for goods and services, with a subsequent squeeze of rents which resulted from imperfect market situations.
-Secondly, greater competition has also induced a more efficient allocation of resources within the Community, fostering the efficiency of the supply side.
-Production costs have thus been curbed, with an obvious downward impact on prices.
+But other key structural factors have contributed importantly the low inflation environment currently prevailing in the Conmunity.
+The completion of the single market has exerted - ar will continue to do so - downward pressure on price inflation the firm and sectoral level mainly through two channels.
+Firstl the removal of national trade barriers has increased competitic in many markets for goods and services, with a subsequel squeeze of rents which resulted from imperfect market situation Secondly, greater competition has also induced a more efficient allocation of resources within the Community, fostering the efficiency of the supply side.
+Production costs have thus been curbe with an obvious downward impact on prices.

-Since the 1980s, most Member States have re-oriented their budgetary policy.
-The use of discretionary budgetary instruments for regulating economic activity has been increasingly regarded as inefficient and even damaging, as persistent excessive deficits and the accumulation of public debt have been accompanied by serious adverse supply-side and inflation effects.
-Initially, the success of budgetary consolidation policies was mixed, but, in recent years, efforts to reduce budget deficits have intensified and have proved to be more credible, as examined in Chapter 4.
-The shift towards greater budgetary discipline, aimed at balanced positions in the medium term, has fostered low and stable inflationary expectations, thereby facilitating the task of monetary policy to achieve and maintain price stability with lower interest rates.
+Since the 1980s, most Member States have re-oriented their bug getary policy.
+The use of discretionary budgetary instruments for regulating economic activity has been increasingly regarded a inefficient and even damaging, as persistent excessive defici and the accumulation of public debt have been accompanied be serious adverse supply-side and inflation effects.
+Initially, the success of budgetary consolidation policies was mixed, but, recent years, efforts to reduce budget deficits have intensified ar have proved to be more credible, as examined in Chapter 4.
+The shift towards greater budgetary discipline, aimed at balance positions in the medium term, has fostered low and stable inflitionary expectations, thereby facilitating the task of monetant policy to achieve and maintain price stability with lower intererates.

-Beside structural factors, cyclical forces have also helped to bring about the current favourable inflation performance in the Community.
-The persistence of output levels below full capacity has exerted a strong disincentive for companies to raise prices or to allow significant wage increases.
+Beside structural factors, cyclical forces have also helped to brir about the current favourable inflation performance in the Con munity.
+The persistence of output levels below full capacity he exerted a strong disincentive for companies to raise prices or t allow significant wage increases.